 As was said above, the semi-topological K-theory of quasi-projective complex algebraic varieties has already been defined by Friedlander--Walker.
 However let us mention that their operation of "semi-topologization" seems to differ from our topological realization.
 An indirect comparison is nevertheless given by the point $b.$ of theorem \ref{motiv}.

-The construction of topological K-theory of nc-spaces over $\C$ and the existence of the topological Chern map can be used in order to state the lattice conjecture claiming that this new invariant gives a rational structure on the periodic homology of a smooth proper nc-space.
+The construction of topological K-theory of dg-categories over $\C$ and the existence of the topological Chern map can be used in order to state the lattice conjecture claiming that this new invariant gives a rational structure on the periodic homology of a smooth proper dg-category.

-\begin{conj} \emph{(lattice conjecture)} --- For every smooth proper $\C$-dg-category $T$, the Chern map $\chtop\sm_\s H\C : \ktop(T)\sm_{\s} H\C\lmo \hp(T)$ is an isomorphism in the homotopy category of spectra. \end{conj}
+\begin{conj} \emph{(Lattice conjecture)} --- For every smooth proper $\C$-dg-category $T$, the Chern map $\chtop\sm_\s H\C : \ktop(T)\sm_{\s} H\C\lmo \hp(T)$ is an isomorphism in the homotopy category of spectra. \end{conj}

-By the point $b.$ and $d.$ in theorem \ref{motiv}, the lattice conjecture is true for smooth complex algebraic varieties, i.e. dg-categories of the form $\lpe(X)$ for $X$ a smooth complex algebraic variety.
+By the point $b$ and $d$ in theorem \ref{motiv}, the lattice conjecture is true for dg-categories of the form $\lpe(X)$ for $X$ any separated scheme of finite type over $\C$.

-As an application in §\ref{finalg} we show the lattice conjecture is true for finite dimensional associative $\C$-algebras\footnote{This fact is actually outside of the scope of the lattice conjecture as stated here because our algebras are not necessarily smooth as dg-categories.}, but if we replace $\ktop$ by another invariant $\kctop$ which is the Bott inverted \emph{connective} semi-topological K-theory.
+As an application in §\ref{finalg} we show the lattice conjecture is true for finite dimensional associative $\C$-algebras, but if we replace $\ktop$ by another invariant $\kctop$ which is the Bott inverted \emph{connective} semi-topological K-theory.
 The proof consists in showing the invariance of $\kctop$ under infinitesimal extension.
 It has the following consequence about the periodic homology groups of a finite dimensional algebra.
 If $B$ is such an algebra, denote by $\vect^B$ the stack of projective right modules of finite type over $B$, and by $\re{\vect^B}^{ST}$ the stabilization of its topological realization with respect to the $B$-module $B$.

 \begin{prop} \emph{(see Cor \ref{formhp1})} --- The Chern map $\kctop(B)\lmo \hp(B)$ induces an isomorphism of $\C$-vector spaces for $i=0,1$,

 where the colimit is induced by the action of the Bott element $\beta$ on homotopy groups, $\pi_i\re{\vect^B}^{ST} \lmos{\times \beta} \pi_{i+2} \re{\vect^B}^{ST}$. \end{prop}